-- Exceeding the maximum speed after a malfunction or faulty operating condition of the frequency converter. - ▶ Splinter protection shall be mounted on the fan ⇒ Chap.
-6.3 [▶ 32]. - ▶ The manufacturer recommends using a frequency converter with an integrated SLS safety function. - Alternatively, implement higher-level drive control with an SLS safety subfunction.
+Exceeding the maximum speed after a malfunction or faulty operating condition of the frequency converter.

+- ► The splinter protection must be properly mounted on the fan ⇒ Chap.
+6.3 [▶ 36]. - ► The manufacturer recommends using a frequency converter with an integrated SLS safety function. - Alternatively, implement higher-level drive control with an SLS safety subfunction.